MoCoMakers/HexDisplay/README.md

 Count the length of your strip and update `N_LEDS` to match that.

 Control the power draw by setting a `MAX_BRIGHTNESS` value between 0 and 255.

+## Acknowledgements
+Credit goes to Tim for the 3D Printed design an inspiration.

+The StateMachine code comes from https://github.com/twrackers/StateMachine-library